Bocadillo de Calamares

 Tenderize the squid.

-Combine the sliced squid rings, reserved tentacles, and milk in a bowl, then cover and refrigerate for up to 2 hours to break down the proteins and ensure a tender bite.
+Submerge the cleaned squid rings and tentacles in the milk and refrigerate for up to two hours to break down the proteins.

 Mix the dry dredge.